Sivamani-18/JS-Courses/README.md

 ```

 ### toString()
 Returns a string representing the array and its elements.
+[Back To Top](#table-of-contents)
 ```javascript
 var fruits = ["Apple", "Banana", "Orange"];
 var result = fruits.toString();